• Skip to primary navigation

 Using a knife or your melon peeler you will want to cut your cantaloupe in half.
 Once you do that you can pull all of the seeds from the core and scrape it clean.
 Don't throw away your seeds either.
 They make a fantastic roasted snack.

-Now lay your slices or melon balls on your cookie sheet in a single layer (just like when freezing bananas).
-Put the cookie sheet in the freezer for a few hours or overnight.
+Step Three: Now lay your slices or melon balls on your cookie sheet in a single layer (just like when freezing bananas or freezing asparagus slices).
+Put the cookie sheet in the freezer for a few hours or overnight to flash freeze.
 This will give them time to freeze completely and not stick together which can be a real hassle when you want to use them later.

 Cantaloupe puree